Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 And for similar resources regarding wireless equipment, you can read up on our articles that catalog the loudest Bluetooth speakers and how to connect Bluetooth speakers.

-Connecting speakers can be done in various ways.
+Connecting speakers can be done in various ways, even if you’re connecting an Xbox One to a Bluetooth speaker.
 The two most common setups are speakers in a series or a parallel setup.
 Below, we’ll show you how to connect speakers in a series so you can achieve the best possible sound quality.

 Remember to double and triple-check the total speaker/amplifier impedance levels before connecting any wires.